 The problems stemming from the over reliance on spreadsheets are very well documented too.

-They can contain errors that are difficult to see and track down.
-They are hard to understand if you didn’t build it yourself.
-They also aren’t easy to collaborate in.
+Spreadsheets can contain errors that are difficult to see and track down.
+They are hard to understand if you didn’t build it yourself and they also aren’t easy to collaborate in.

 Financial Modelling is not accounting.